gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 Scroll down and click "Next".

 Give the role a name.
-It makes sense to use `ecs_task_execution_role` (or something along those lines!).
+It makes sense to use `ecs_task_execution_role` (or something along those lines) so it is obvious what it is used for.

 Click the blue "Create role" button and that should be created in a few seconds.

-That's now available for us to use later.
+That's now available for us to use later on.

 ## ECS cluster

-We now have an image to deploy (in ECR) and a database to connect to (in RDS).
-We need a container.
-That is run in ECS.
+Now that we have an image to deploy within it (in ECR), a database for it to connect to (in RDS) and secrets for it to access (in Parameter Store) we need a container.

 Search for "ECS" and click on the link that appears: